 - Vegans can skip Desi Ghee.

-So make this traditional recipe before the fresh peas disappear from the markets.
-Even if you don’t get fresh peas enjoy the dish any time of the year using frozen peas then also it tastes great and is a great comforting dish.
+So make do try this traditional recipe before the fresh peas disappear from markets.
+Even if you don’t get fresh peas enjoy the dish any time of the year with frozen peas.
 Make for your parties, it will be a nice addition to your menu.
-You can enjoy the dish with any flatbreads, rice(steamed/jeera) or even with dinner rolls.
+You can enjoy the dish with any flatbread, rice(steamed/jeera) or even with dinner rolls.

 Do try the dish and give your feedback on it.
 I will love to see the pics on any of my social media pages..FB or tag me on Instagram(#foodtrails25) whenever your try.
 You can also Pin the recipe for later use.

-Join me in my food trails by following the blog and on my social media accounts.
+Join me in my Food Trails by following the blog and my social media accounts.
 If you like my work do share this with your loved ones.

 Thanks for stopping by.
 Keep coming back.